rbx-rsml/rsml-docs/src/intro.md

 A codegen CLI which converts `.rsml` files to `.luau` files in the local file system.

 ::: warning
-The RSML CLI is very barebones atm and only supports convering a .rsml file into a .luau file.
+The RSML CLI is very barebones at the moment and only supports convering a .rsml file into a .luau file.
 :::

 <br></br>